 - For every one person who converts to Catholicism, seven leave the Church or are among those who have passed away in a given year.

-One can list any number of factors or reasons here, and I have about a dozen myself – but to my mind vibrancy, authenticity and, to use the pope’s word, credibility really count in demonstrating to one and all that the “medicine of mercy” is the work of Christ and our work.
+One can list any number of factors or reasons here.
+I have about a dozen myself – but to my mind vibrancy, authenticity, and, to use the pope’s word, credibility count in demonstrating that the “medicine of mercy” is the work of Christ and our work.

-Saint Paul in today second reading from the Letter to the Ephesians reminds us that some are Apostles, others prophets, pastors and teachers.
+In today’s second reading from the Letter to the Ephesians, Saint Paul reminds us that some are Apostles, other prophets, pastors, and teachers.
 Today we have many more laywomen and laymen acting in these vital roles.

-To paraphrase Paul’s words, we are ready to equip people for ministry for building up the body of Christ, to attain unity of faith and knowledge, and to mature – to the full stature of Christ.
+To paraphrase Paul’s words, we are ready to equip people for ministry to build up the body of Christ, to attain unity of faith and knowledge, and to mature into the full stature of Christ.